 - the province or territory where the paying parent lives; and

 - the paying parent's before tax annual income.

 Table Look-up Disclaimer

 The Child Support Table Look-up has general information only.
 It is not a legal document.
-The tables were last updated December 31, 2011.
-To determine how much child support is owed from May 1, 2006 to December 31, 2011, use the 2006 tables.
-Note that provincial or territorial guidelines may apply in some cases.
+The official legal version of the 2011 Federal Child Support Tables can be accessed here.
+Provincial or territorial guidelines may apply in some cases.